Tuongvyy2011/Tuongvyy2011/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-Hii, I am a student majoring in  Technology and Innovation.
-I aspire to become a Data Analyst and here is my entire learning journey to become a Data Analyst.
+My name is Tuong Vy, I am a student majoring in Technology and Innovation.
+I aspire to become a Data Analyst and apply my knowledge and understanding to extract value from data.
+Here is my entire learning journey to become a true data analyst.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Tuongvyy2011&show_icons=true&bg_color=00000000)